patosai/chess/README.md

 Changelog
 --------------
+`2014-05-18`
+- Added components to side toolbar; action handling still to be implemented

 `2014-05-13`
 - Completed king + castling checks - all piece checks now complete!!
 - Completed checks of king moving into check, king having to get out of check, king castling through check